zandi/ebpf-stack-pivot-detection/whitepaper.md

 # Design

-We would expect most payloads on linux to use syscalls at some point, such as `execve`, `fork`, `mmap` and `mprotect`.
+We would expect most exploit payloads on linux to use syscalls at some point, such as `execve`, `fork`, `mmap` and `mprotect`.
 We can use eBPF to monitor these syscalls and inspect the RSP register (amd64).
 In order to detect if a stack pivot has occured, we will need to determine if the RSP register points into a 'legitimate' stack region.

 This is easier said than done, as the userland stack isn't strictly well-defined from the perspective of the kernel.
 The stack of a new process is